-- "repealed Acts" means the Aviation Act, Safety of Civil Aviation Act, Air Services Act and the Tokyo Convention Act: - "rescue" means an operation to retrieve persons in distress, provide for their initial medical or other needs, and deliver them to a place of safety; - " restricted area" means an area, building or place, at an 20 international airport, in respect of which access control has been instituted for security purposes by, or with the concurrence of, the management of such international airport, or in respect of which the Minister has directed the management of the international airport, or an 25 organisation conducting business at an aerodrome, to institute access control and in respect of which access control has been so instituted: - "runway" means a defined rectangular area at an aerodrome prepared for the landing and takeoff of civil aircraft; - 30 "scheduled air services" means a series of flights operated to serve air traffic between two or more aerodromes according to a published timetable or the flights to such aerodromes that are so regular or frequent that they constitute a recognisable systematic series; - "search" means an operation normally coordinated by a Rescue Coordination Centre or Rescue Sub-centre using in commercial air transport operations;
+- " repealed Acts " means the Aviation Act, Safety of Civil Aviation Act, Air Services Act and the Tokyo Convention Act; Cap.
+444 Cap.
+445 Cap.
+446 Cap.
+446 - "rescue" means an operation to retrieve persons in distress, provide for their initial medical or other needs, and deliver them to a place of safety; - " restricted area " means an area, building or place, at an international airport, in respect of which access control has been instituted for security purposes by, or with the concurrence of, the management of such international airport, or in respect of which the Minister has directed the management of the international airport, or an organisation conducting business at an aerodrome, to institute access control and in respect of which access control has been so instituted; - "runway" means a defined rectangular area at an aerodrome prepared for the landing and takeoff of civil aircraft; - " scheduled air services " means a series of flights operated to serve air traffic between two or more aerodromes according to a published timetable or the flights to such aerodromes that are so regular or frequent that they constitute a recognisable systematic series; - "search" means an operation normally coordinated by a Rescue Coordination Centre or Rescue Sub-centre using available personnel and facilities to locate persons in distress;